Java language binding for writing Appium Tests, conforms to W3C WebDriver Protocol

 Check the corresponding driver’s READMEs to know the list of capabilities and features it supports.

-You could find much more code examples by checking client’s
+You can find many more code examples by checking client’s

 unit and integration tests.